bramley/phplist-plugin-autoresponder/README.md

 ##Usage##

-For guidance on usage see the plugin page within the phplist documentation site <https://resources.phplist.com/plugin/autoresponder_3.x>
+For guidance on usage see the plugin page within the phplist documentation site <https://resources.phplist.com/plugin/autoresponder>

 ## Version history ##

     version         Description
+    3.0.0+20180210  Rework method of selecting subscribers
     2.3.3+20170127  Improve handling of missing attribute
     2.3.2+20160527  Add class map for autoloading
     2.3.1+20160304  Fix bug in previous version